tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 tags: [tutorial]
 ---

-## Motivation

-TagSpaces PRO/Web/Enterprise provide the ability to connect AWS S3 compatible buckets as locations.
-This offers many new capabilities and use cases.
+TagSpaces Pro, Pro Web and Enterprise provide the ability to connect AWS S3 compatible buckets as locations.
+This enables many new capabilities and use cases.

 ## Step 1 - Create a bucket in AWS S3